Taking a Vancouver whale watching tour is the easiest way to make your trip unforgettable.

 Departure Point: Steveston Village | 12240 Second Avenue

-Vancouver Whale Watch offers a half-day whale watching tour, which we think offers the best value.
-First of all, it departs from Steveston – a historic fishing village which is a tourist attraction in itself – that’s gonna have significantly smaller crowds.
+First, it departs from Steveston Village – a historic fishing village which is a tourist attraction in itself – which means smaller crowds.

 Being an area of less marine traffic, there’s also a higher whale spotting rate at over 95%.

-Their smaller, open Zodiac style vessels bring you even closer to the orcas, bald eagles, and sea lions – all explained thoroughly by a professional naturalist.
+Their smaller, open Zodiac style vessels also bring you even closer to the orcas, bald eagles, and sea lions.

 Prince of Whales